 The phenolic substances in ginger are believed to help ease gastrointestinal irritation, encourage bile and saliva production, and stifle gastric contractions as fluids and food move through the gastrointestinal tract.

-Take 1,000 mg of ginger once a day, or as suggested by your physician.
+Take 1,000 mg of ginger root extract powder once a day, or as suggested by your physician.

 Goldenrod is a natural diuretic (x).
 It encourages both reduced water retention and urination in the body.
 This helps to get rid of renal deposits, which could otherwise progress to become kidney stones.